Maria Grace Koh: Music career

 Following her retirement from professional swimming, Koh studied at Lasalle College of the Arts in Singapore, where she earned a Bachelor of Arts (Hons) in Performing Arts with First Class Honors.
 Maria had to do a solo pop recital for the "Esplanade - On the Waterfront" series in front of 2,000 people in April 2013 as part of an assessment.
 Her resolve to pursue a career as a professional recording artist and performer was reinforced by this encounter.
 She had a profound realisation on stage during her solo performance: she knew that singing was her destiny from the beginning.

 Written at the age of 15, "Hello World" was her debut song, which Koh published on her 20th birthday.
 She was once more granted the chance to represent Brunei on the international arena in 2013, this time at World Championships of Performing Arts (WCOPA) in Los Angeles.
 With four of her own original songs, she returned to participate at WCOPA the following year, having focused on creating her own voice and repertoire.
 She left the World Awards with four gold medals, one silver, one bronze, and four division championships.
 She also became the official hostess of the championship in 2015, which was held in Long Beach, California.

-Her most recent song is a hybrid of several distinct genres.
-With a strong dose of Soul and R&B influence, it is nevertheless Pop music.
+Her recent music has notable Soul and R&B influence.
 She asserted that her producers, Marc "M. Doc" Williams and C-Ray of Indasoul Entertainment in the United States, are the finest group she could possibly collaborate with.

 Koh was one of the three judges for the Mandarin singing competition "Voice of Sarjana," which took place on Friday, 12 July 2019.
 The judges' criteria included vocal quality, diction and pronunciation, pace, stage presence, costuming, and audience effect.